pushbuttonreceivecode/Steeriously/ReadMe.md

 More information, tutorials, and demos along with API documentation are available at [project homepage](http://pushbuttonreceivecode.com).

-Steeriously does not use a build system.
+Steeriously does not use a build file.
 However, you can simply place the files in your project and add include paths accordingly using your favorite IDE.
-Documentation is already built - that is why the file size may seem rather large.
-If for any reason you need to rebuild the docs, just issue the doxygen command on the steeriously.doxy file via command line.
+Documentation will need built with Doxygen - just issue the doxygen command on the steeriously.doxy file via command line.